6nancyverma/news-app/README.md

 <!-- Guide to run the News app- -->

+1. cd .\news-app\
-1. bun install or npm install (you can use both)
+2. bun install or npm install (you can use both)
-2. bun dev or npm run dev (you can use both)
+3. bun dev or npm run dev (you can use both)

 <!-- very important point----->